biol4559-uva/CompEvoBio_modules/Module_2/WF_instructions.md

 </p>

 ## Multiple alleles
 The specific trajectory of a single neutral allele only gives us a glimpse into the dynamics of drift.
 What we are really interested in is the distribution of allele frequencies at different loci through time.
 How do we generate this?
 One solution is to use a `foreach` loop.
 A `foreach` loop is like a `for` loop except that each iteration of the `foreach` loop is independent of the others.
 This is in contrast to a `for` loop where you can easily access information about previous iterations.
-The benefit of `foreach` loops are twofold: (1) they make bookkeeping and data-output much easier, and (2) they can be parallized and run on multicore computers.
+The benefit of `foreach` loops are twofold: (1) they make bookkeeping and data-output much easier, and (2) they can be spead up on multicore computers, where each core runs the independent interaction of the foreach loop.

 ```
 test_fun <- function(popSize) {